 5. App Compatibility Challenges

-Even with the Galaxy Z Fold 5, some apps don’t fully take advantage of the larger screens.
-Streaming apps like Disney+ only use part of the screen, limiting the viewing experience.
+Even with existing foldables, some apps don’t fully take advantage of larger screens.
 A tri-fold screen will make this worse, as developers may hesitate to optimize apps for a device with a small user base.

 What Samsung Might Be Trying to Prove

-Samsung has faced criticism for rehashing the same hardware and relying on software tweaks to push new phones.
+Samsung has faced criticism for rehashing similar hardware.
 The Galaxy G Fold could be a way to shout, “We still innovate!”
 A limited release creates hype and entices enthusiasts, but it’s unclear if this strategy will pay off beyond showcasing engineering prowess.

 Real-World Examples: Foldables Today

-- Galaxy Z Fold 6: Priced at $1,899, it offers an 8-inch folding display and support for the S Pen.
-It’s seen as the current benchmark for foldables.
+- Galaxy Z Fold 6: Priced at $1,899, it offers an 8-inch display and S Pen support.
+It’s the current benchmark.

-- Galaxy Z Fold 5: Demonstrated foldables can be practical for streaming and multitasking, but app support still lags.
+- Galaxy Z Fold 5: Demonstrated that foldables can be practical for multitasking, though app support still lags.

 How Much Will the Galaxy G Fold Cost?